gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tiger blinked slowly.
 "He is well.
-I have set him to watch over the tralpa until some other arrangement can be made."
+I have set him to watch over the tralpa until some other arrangement can be made.
+He seems to spend most of his time with his birds."

+"As long as he stays out of trouble," Indy said briskly.

 The sun had almost disappeared behind the mountains when the first sharp line of lightning lashed the far-off peaks.
-"Let's not dawdle," Granna Fee said briskly, settling a canvas tarp over her vegetable plot and weighting it down with stones.
+"Let's not dawdle," Granna Fee said, settling a canvas tarp over her vegetable plot and weighting it down with stones.
 Children, elders, and everyone else who could walk hurried to ready the village, stepping around soldiers,